jarun/buku/README.md

   - You can search bookmarks by tag (see [examples](#examples)).
   - Search results are indexed serially.
 This index is different from actual database index of a bookmark record which is shown within `[]` after the URL.
 - Auto DB compaction: when a record is deleted, the last record is moved to the index.
-- Encryption is optional and manual.
+- **Encryption** is optional and manual.
 AES256 algorithm is used.
 If you choose to use encryption, the database file should be unlocked (-k) before using buku and locked (-l) afterwards.
 Between these 2 operations, the database file lies unencrypted on the disk, and NOT in memory.
-Also, note that the database file is <i>unencrypted on creation</i>.
+Also, note that the database file is *unencrypted on creation*.

 # Examples

 1. **Add** a bookmark with **tags** `linux news` and `open source`, **comment** `Informative website on Linux and open source`, **fetch page title** from the web:

         $ buku -a https://tuxdiary.com linux news, open source -c Informative website on Linux and open source